denten-books/plain-text/2-metaphor.md

 The more convincing its simulacrum, the more our grasp on the medium weakens.
 By definition, simulation "assumes a form resembling that of something else," whereby one referent is exchanged for another [@_simulation_2015].
-To drag and drop a document into a trashcan on the screen, for example, should in theory correspond to an analogous set of data manipulations on the disk.
+To drag and drop a document into a trashcan on screen, for example, should in theory correspond to an analogous set of data manipulations on the disk.
 Yet, "discarding a file" in this manner does not necessarily include deletion of data from the storage medium, as expected.
 The representation of the document